aleenaazeem/aleenaazeem/README.md

 📊 I’m passionate about **data analytics**, storytelling with dashboards, and uncovering insights from messy datasets.
 🚀 I love learning, experimenting, and building projects that make things simpler or smarter.
 🌱 Currently growing my skills in Python, SQL, Power BI, and cloud tools to become a well-rounded data professional.
-💬 Always open to learning from others, collaborating, and exploring new ideas..
+💬 Always open to learning from others, collaborating, and exploring new ideas.
+IOT is my favourite thing ever.
 </br>
 You can check my CV at: [[My CV]](https://docs.google.com/document/d/14nm20lZghlWIS3TINERuweXoCRn8zk1aP9JDT8pr35U/edit?usp=sharing)